fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 ----------------------

 `fastplotlib` is a cutting-edge plotting library built using the `pygfx <https://github.com/pygfx/pygfx>`_ rendering engine.
-The lower level details of the rendering process (i.e. defining a scene, camera, renderer, etc.) are abstracted away, allowing users to focus on their data.
+The lower-level details of the rendering process (i.e. defining a scene, camera, renderer, etc.) are abstracted away, allowing users to focus on their data.
 The fundamental goal of `fastplotlib` is to provide a high-level, expressive API that promotes large-scale explorative scientific visualization.